Niacin for Cats

 Safety First: Side Effects and Why More Isn’t Better

-Safety is the part owners tend to underestimate.
-Vitamin B3 is essential, but “essential” does not mean “limitless.”
-Excessive niacin intake can lead to adverse effects, including skin irritation and gastrointestinal issues.
-Cats can also react to excipients, flavorings, or delivery formats, which can look like “the vitamin didn’t agree” when the problem is the product design.
+Safety is the part owners underestimate: vitamin B3 is essential, but "essential" does not mean "limitless."
+Excessive niacin intake can cause skin irritation and gastrointestinal upset, and cats can also react to excipients, flavorings, or delivery formats — which can look like "the vitamin didn't agree" when the real problem is the product design.

-If you’re trialing a new supplement, introduce one change at a time and keep the rest of the routine stable.
-That makes it easier to spot cause and effect, and it reduces the temptation to stack multiple products when the first one hasn’t been evaluated.
+So trial any new supplement one change at a time, and keep the rest of the routine stable.
+That makes cause and effect easy to read, and it removes the temptation to stack multiple products before the first one has been evaluated.
+With B vitamins specifically, more is not better; the right amount is the one a veterinarian can justify for your cat.

 “Niacin is rarely the headline, but it’s often part of the foundation.”